Context is powered by the Thomson Reuters Foundation Newsroom.

 Topping that, Biden's administration returned 1.3 million immigrants and removed more than 681,000 as of August 2024.

-In sum, the Biden administration deported roughly 4.7 million people in four years, more than twice as many as were expelled under Trump, according to U.S. Department of Homeland Security data.
+In total, the Biden administration deported roughly 4.7 million people in four years, more than twice as many as were expelled under Trump, according to DHS data.

-(Reporting by Diana Baptista; Editing by Anastasia Moloney, Ellen Wulfhorst and Jon Hemming.)
+(Reporting by Diana Baptista; Editing by Anastasia Moloney and Ellen Wulfhorst.)

 Context is powered by the Thomson Reuters Foundation Newsroom.